mprse/mbed-os/hal/rfcs/0000-spi-overhaul.md

 - The shortest part of the duty cycle must not be shorter than 50% of the expected period.
 - `spi_init()` initializes the pins leaving the configuration registers unchanged.
 - `spi_init()` ignores the `SS` pin if `is_slave` is false.
+- if `miso` (exclusive) or `mosi` is missing in any function that expects pins, the bus is assumed to be half-duplex.
 - `spi_free()` resets the pins to their default state.
 - `spi_free()` disables the peripheral clock.
 - `spi_format()` sets :